Breast Surgery plus Tummy Tuck (Mommy Makeover)

 Thus, temperature loss, fluid loss, and blood loss are minimized as concerns about “long” operations.

 Other legitimate concerns involve pooling of venous blood in the immobile lower extremities during long operations, increasing the risk of venous thromboembolism (blood clots that can travel to the heart or lungs, abbreviated VTE).
 This is a rare but serious risk that can lead to pulmonary embolism or death, so we take precautions to minimize these risks with EVERY operation, not just longer ones.
-Each patient undergoing any operation at Minneapolis Plastic Surgery has active anti-VTE devices used during their operation.
+Each and every patient undergoing any operation at Minneapolis Plastic Surgery has active anti-VTE devices used during their operation.
 These are inflatable booties that are placed on each patient’s feet after they are comfortably positioned on the operating table.
 These devices sequentially inflate and deflate multiple times each minute, actively “pumping” blood in the leg veins as if the patient was walking or actively flexing their feet as advised during long car rides or air flights.
 These devices decrease venous stasis (pooling) that can lead to clots and VTE.

 In other higher-risk cases, low molecular weight dextran, low-dose heparin, or Lovenox (a blood thinner) may be utilized to further decrease blood clot risks, while minimizing potential increased risks for bleeding.

 Pressure irritation on the patient’s head, buttocks, heels, and elbows can also become an issue with prolonged periods of immobility.
-We use special pads, lambswool protectors, and gel pads in our practice for each and every operation.
+We use special pads, lambswool protectors, and gel pads in our practice for each operation.

 Is a “mommy makeover” right for you?